-For this step, be sure to use Windows 10 with the latest “Fall Creators Update” (minimum version 1709, build 16299.15).
+For this step, be sure to use at least Windows 10 or later with the latest “Fall Creators Update” (minimum version 1709, build 16299.15).
 See the official guide Install the Windows Subsystem for Linux for instructions.

 To work with WSL 2, your Windows version should be 10 build 18917 or later.
 Follow these instructions to switch the distributive.

-Upon the first launch of Ubuntu, the system may prompt you to enable the Windows optional feature.
+Upon the first launch, the system may prompt you to enable the Windows optional feature.
 In this case, you need to do the following:

 Open Windows PowerShell as Administrator and runEnable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux

 Inside the Linux (Ubuntu) installation, make sure nvm, Node,js, and npm are installed.
 For the detailed installation instructions, refer to Install Node.js on Windows Subsystem for Linux.

 Install the stable Long Term Service Node.js version or the current release version by running one of the following commands:nvm install --lts nvm install node

 You can set a Node.js installation as the default interpreter for the current project or you can configure and use this Node.js version in a Node.js Run/Debug configuration.

 In the Settings dialog (Ctrl+Alt+S), go to .